(Disclosure: Some of the links below may be affiliate links)

 - Your risk capacity

-After this, they will propose you a portfolio, and you will be able to customize it.
+After this, they will propose a portfolio, which you can customize.

 However, I had several issues during onboarding.
-I did the onboarding in French (there is no English version), and there were several obvious typos.
+I did the onboarding in French (no English version), and there were several obvious typos.
 And several of the words were not translated.
 On top of that, I had issues with the sliders to see my investing values, and when moving the sliders, they were still set to zero.
 For me, it did not look very professional.

 Usually, I like to look at reviews of the services I review.
 However, in that case, there are very few reviews available.
-On Trustpilot, there is not a single review yet, and it is the same on Google reviews.
+There is no single review yet on Trustpilot, which is the same on Google reviews.